Self-Enquiry Meditation: About the Question “Who Am I?”

 Becoming Aware of How the Question Organically Awakens in Us

 The question “Who am I?” exists in a latent state in each one of us, creating harmony in our entire being.
 This harmony itself brings the recognition of our divine existence.
 What remains is just a feeling of profound recognition that originates from the untold depths of our being.

 It is said that the question “Who am I?” spontaneously arises when the answer-intuition of our Real Nature is already suggested.

 In Ramana Maharshi’s Self-Enquiry meditation, the question “Who am I?” has a very special quality because it is an interrogation that makes the mind enter a state of void.
 If we have wisdom and adequately train the mind, not superimposing anything on this void (no concepts, no attributes), the Reality of the Spiritual Heart, atman, emerges.

 Harmony Brought by Surrender

-The Spiritual Heart, being the Ultimate Subject, cannot be known by means of methods or systems.
-When we truly understand this, a kind of surrender comes about in our being and it penetrates us; all our inner energies that were previously mobilized by thoughts, desires, and by our personality in general enter into a peace-bringing equilibrium
+The Spiritual Heart, being the Ultimate Subject, cannot be known through methods or systems.
+When we genuinely understand this, a kind of surrender comes about in our being, and it penetrates us.
+All of our inner energies, which were previously mobilized by thoughts, desires, and our personality in general, enter into a peace-bringing equilibrium.

-This Question itself is born from stillness and it is also fed from the silence that we sometimes create in our mind and in our being.
-Thus, because of the silence, a spontaneous inward awareness of who we are naturally appears.
+The question used in Self-Enquiry meditation is itself is born from Stillness, and it is fed from the silence that we sometimes create in our mind and our being.
+Thus, because of silence, the spontaneous inward awareness of who we are naturally appears.